Mdlalose4life/requirement-analysis/README.md

 3. **Enhances Communication Among Stakeholders**
    A well-conducted requirement analysis process fosters collaboration between business stakeholders, developers, and users.
 It bridges the communication gap and ensures that all parties are aligned throughout the      project lifecycle.

+---

+## Key Activities in Requirement Analysis

+The requirement analysis phase includes several critical activities to ensure a clear, complete, and validated set of requirements:

+- **Requirement Gathering**
+  Collecting information from stakeholders through interviews, surveys, questionnaires, and existing documentation to understand business needs.

+- **Requirement Elicitation**
+  Actively engaging with stakeholders to uncover implicit, tacit, and emerging requirements using techniques like brainstorming, workshops, and use cases.

+- **Requirement Documentation**
+  Clearly recording all gathered and elicited requirements in formats such as Software Requirement Specification (SRS) documents, user stories, or requirement models.

+- **Requirement Analysis and Modeling**
+  Evaluating, prioritizing, and organizing requirements.
+This may involve identifying dependencies, conflicts, and using models (e.g., data flow diagrams, UML) to visualize and analyze requirements.

+- **Requirement Validation**
+  Ensuring that documented requirements are complete, correct, feasible, and agreed upon by all stakeholders through reviews, walkthroughs, and approval sessions.

+---